Dynamical universality class for competing short- and long-range interactions

-Let us now discuss the value of the dynamical critical exponent $z$.
+Let us now discuss the dynamical critical exponent $z$.
 First, we consider $J/T = 0$ and $K/T =1$, which corresponds to the critical point of the Curie-Weiss model~\cite{mori2010asymptotic}.
-In such a case, the time evolution of $m$ around the criticality follows the equation $\frac{dm}{dt} = m-\tanh(K m/T)$, whose integration at $K/T=1$ entails $m(t)\sim t^{-1/2}$ at large times.
+In such a case, the time evolution of $m$ around criticality in the thermodynamic limit obeys the equation $\frac{dm}{dt} = m-\tanh(K m/T)$, whose integration at $K/T=1$ entails $m(t)\sim t^{-1/2}$ at large times.
 This gives $\lambda_m=1/2$, which implies $z=2$.
-We show this scaling in Fig.~\ref{fig:powerlaw_scalings} (left panel), where we plot the time evolution of $\langle \vert m(t,N) \vert \rangle$ for the Curie-Weiss model, using the Langevin equation (\ref{eq:Langevin_eq}).
+We show this scaling in Fig.~\ref{fig:powerlaw_scalings} (Top panel), where we plot the time evolution of $\langle \vert m(t,N) \vert \rangle$ for the Curie-Weiss model, using the Langevin equation (\ref{eq:Langevin_eq}).

-We have extended this analysis of $z$ to the Nagle-Kardar model.
-Using the center manifold theory~\cite{guckenheimer2013nonlinear}, we derive the nonlinear evolution equation for $m$ around criticality in the $m$-direction (see EM):
+We have extended the analysis of $z$ to the Nagle-Kardar model.
+The asymptotic behavior of magnetization near criticality can be derived using a center manifold approach.
+While algorithms exist for constructing center manifolds for stochastic systems~\cite{roberts2014model}, here we can determine the exponent $z$ in the thermodynamic limit where dynamics becomes deterministic.
+In this limit, the center manifold construction simplifies~\cite{guckenheimer2013nonlinear} and yields the following nonlinear evolution equation for $m$ around criticality in the $m$-direction (see also Appendix B):

-\eqref{eq:m_dot} entails that $\lambda_m=1/2$ on the critical line, except at the tricritical point where the coefficient in front of $m^3$ vanishes.
-Hence, as the coefficient of $m^5$ is non-zero, $\lambda_m=1/4$ such that $z=2$.
-We have numerically verified it in Fig.~\ref{fig:powerlaw_scalings} (right panel).
+Using \eqref{eq:m_dot} we obtain $\lambda_m=1/2$ on the critical line, except at the tricritical point where the coefficient in front of $m^3$ vanishes.
+Since we have checked that the coefficient of $m^5$ is non-zero, $\lambda_m=1/4$ such that $z=2$.
+We have numerically verified this value in Fig.~\ref{fig:powerlaw_scalings} (Bottom panel).
+Notice that for all values of $K$ different from zero (even if very small), the critical exponents remain the same.
+Instead, according to the expansion in $m$ leading to \eqref{eq:m_dot}, the average absolute magnetization does not decay for $K=0$.

-\textit{Bistability \& Metastability.}---Bistable and metastable dynamics, which origin for zero and non-zero external field respectively, are present in the Curie-Weiss model below the transition temperature~\cite{griffiths1966relaxation}.
-It is known that the average first passage time $\langle\tau\rangle$ to the stable state increases exponentially with the system size $N$~\cite{mori2010asymptotic}.
-Here, since we derived the Fokker-Planck and Langevin equations for the Nagle-Kardar model [Eqs.~(\ref{eq:Fokker-Planck})-(\ref{eq:Langevin_eq})], we analyze bistability and metastability in the ordered phase of such a model.

-Fig.~\ref{fig:Arrhenius} displays $\langle\tau\rangle$ as a function of $N$.
-We compare Glauber [\eqref{eq:Glauber}] with Langevin [\eqref{eq:Langevin_eq}] dynamics with $h=0$ (left panel) and $h\neq 0$ (right panel).
-Using Ref.~\cite{lee2022non}, we derive that $\langle\tau\rangle$ obtained from the Langevin dynamics follows the Arrhenius law

-where $\Delta U$ denotes the height of the barrier separating the two minima of $U(m,s)$ [\eqref{eq:potentialU}].
-Under ergodicity assumptions, the Glauber dynamics gives the same Arrhenius law than the one from Langevin dynamics, as we confirmed numerically~\footnote{The calculation of the prefactor in front of $e^{N \Delta U}$ would need a deeper analysis of both the drift and diffusion terms of the Langevin equation~\cite{lee2022non}.}.